-Avid MasterChefs cooking for large groups will probably want a larger food processor with all the bells and whistles.
+Avid home chefs cooking for large groups will probably want a larger food processor with all the bells and whistles.
 Some things to look for:

-But if bench space is at a premium, you could opt for a mini-processor that'll comfortably take care of curry pastes, chopped nuts, breadcrumbs, mayonnaise and pesto.
+But if bench space is at a premium, you could opt for a mini food processor that'll comfortably take care of curry pastes, chopped nuts, breadcrumbs, mayonnaise and pesto.
 They're usually up to 1L in capacity.

-When you're up against the clock, every second counts.
-For MasterChef contestants emulsifying a jus or blitzing a zingy salsa verde, busting out a bulky food processor eats up precious cooking and plating time.
+Sometimes it's the little details that really make a dish memorable.
+But busting out a bulky food processor eats up precious cooking and plating time – and bench space.
 This is where stick blenders come into their own: they're easier, lighter and faster to use than a regular blender or food processor.

 Look out for stick blenders with:

 If you want slow-cooked taste in fast-food time, a pressure cooker is a no-brainer.
 Cooking lamb shanks?
-That'll take you seven hours in a slow cooker, 2.5 hours on a stovetop, but only 45 minutes in a pressure cooker – just what you need to win the Pressure Test!
+That'll take you seven hours in a slow cooker, 2.5 hours on a stovetop, but only 45 minutes in a pressure cooker – winning!

 Or if you're looking for a change of pace, many multi-cookers have both slow-cook and pressure-cook functions.
-If you're not sure, take a look at the pros and cons of multi-cookers here and multi-cooker reviews here.
+If you're not sure, take a look at the pros and cons of multi-cookers and our multi-cooker reviews.

 If you're exploring multi-cooker options, look out for:

-The perfect meal starts with great basics (just ask the judges), so make sure you have the best olive oil, butter, salt and stock on hand to really make your dish stand out.
+The perfect meal starts with great ingredients, so make sure you have the best olive oil, butter, salt and stock on hand to really make your dish stand out.